The City Attorney’s office also:

 - Public Affairs and City Commerce

-The Rocklin Library is a Placer County Library Branch offering three self-checkout machines, a community room, unique reading spaces, a welcoming atmosphere and use of color, and expanded Friends of the Rocklin Library book sales.
+The Rocklin Library is a Placer County Library Branch offering four self-checkout machines, a community room, unique reading spaces, a welcoming atmosphere and use of color, and expanded Friends of the Rocklin Library book sales.
 It also has 13 computers for public use, an Early Literacy Station, and WiFi throughout the building.

 The City of Rocklin Public Services Department works to keep city streets clean and safe, landscape areas healthy and green, street lighting systems and traffic signals operating, and creeks and open space areas pollution free.